sirjonasxx/Project-Sanbovir/README.md

 # Sanbovir Photo Inspector

-With this extension installed, the bug causing G-Earth not to be able to take photos will be fixed.
+_With this extension installed, the bug causing G-Earth not to be able to take photos will be fixed._

+Sanbovir Photo Inspector is a textual habbo photo manipulation tool

 Screenshots;